kadiratesdev/bablo-anim-mirror/README.md

 # Animation Proxy Service

 This script is a proxy service that caches and serves animation and preview files from a remote server locally.
-It is designed to work on XAMPP.

 ## Features